Obstetrics & Gynecology (OB-GYN)

 Yet many don’t seek care because they don’t know that treatment is available or think the condition is too minor or embarrassing to pursue.
 Many feel they have to “live with it,” buying pads or relying on medications that may have side effects.

-Mayo Clinic Health System brings together professionals from Physical Therapy, Primary Care, OB-GYN, Behavioral Health, Urology, Colorectal Surgery and other specialists.
+Mayo Clinic Health System brings together professionals from Physical Therapy, Primary Care, OB-GYN, Psychiatry & Psychology, Urology, Colorectal Surgery and other specialists.
 Whether you have a single concern or a combination of issues, Mayo Clinic Health System's team of experts, led by a board-certified urogynecologist, will work with you to diagnose and evaluate your problem.
 They will design a treatment plan to relieve your symptoms.

 Although you may feel you are alone in dealing your with pelvic health conditions, the truth is 1 in 3 women suffer from such disorders.
 Often symptoms stem from life changes such as childbirth, aging or menopause.
 Although, many women suffer from pelvic floor conditions, it may still be uncomfortable to talk to your health care provider about your symptoms.